 Rap sheets are public information in Illinois.
 Before obtaining your rap sheet, you will need to provide fingerprints to the police department.
 If you wish to obtain your rap sheet only from a specific police district, you may go to that police department to provide fingerprints.

-For Juvenile Records:
+- For Adult and Juvenile Records:

 - Chicago Police Department